 Check your fears for their reality value.
 What really happens when you put yourself in a certain situation?
 Remember your successes.
 Positive experiences help to overcome fears.

 Accept your fears.
 It is not a weakness to be afraid.
 Recognize that feelings of fear have a right to exist.
 The Acceptance of fears is a basic prerequisite for overcoming fears.

 Anxiety arises from an interplay of physical and psychological factors.
 Anxiety is an emotional reaction (see video) transmitted by the sympathetic (autonomic) nervous system.

 Depending on the cause or trigger, the brain initiates an activation pattern that leads to avoidance and escape behavior or to active defense.
 Depending on the level of anxiety, a variety of symptoms are triggered in the body.

-Anxiety symptoms can range from a queasy feeling or mild panic to violent waves of fear.
+Anxiety symptoms can range from a queasy Feeling or mild panic to violent waves of anxiety.
 The alarm reaction caused by the sympathetic nervous system has the following effects: